Montauk Branch: Babylon electrification: 1925 to present

 Electrification of the Montauk Division from Jamaica to Babylon was completed on May 20, 1925, and normal operation began the next day.
 The Central Extension between Bethpage and Babylon was reopened for freight trains that had run via the Montauk Division.

 The Montauk station was initially near the center of a sleepy fishing village at the north end of Fort Pond (where Austin Corbin built a pier in his unsuccessful effort to have trans-Atlantic ships dock there.)
 The Great Hurricane of 1938 devastated the terminus area and tore up sections of the roadbed.
 The population center then moved two miles (3 km) to the south, away from the station.

+In 1953, amid bankruptcy, the LIRR sought to abandon the Montauk branch east of Patchogue and operate bus service in its place.
+It cited low, predominantly non-commuter ridership and proximity to the Main Line, and potential savings of $450,000 per year, equal to $ today.
+The Town of East Hampton protested this proposed closure, highlighting the potential for increased vehicular traffic due to lack of alternative means of travel, and the line ultimately remained open.

 1998 saw the closure of three lightly used stations: Center Moriches, Quogue, and Southampton College.
+Bellport was also due to be closed at the same time, but was kept open and upgraded following community opposition.
 Southampton College was temporarily reinstated for the 2004 and 2018 U.S. Open tournaments at the nearby Shinnecock Hills Golf Club, along with a steel walkway over Montauk Highway.
 At the conclusion of the tournament, the walkway was dismantled and the temporary platform was removed.

 On April 16, 2019, New York State Assemblyman Fred Thiele announced that funding to design improvements on the Montauk Branch would likely be included in the 2019–2020 state budget.
 The funding would be used by the LIRR to design three passing sidings to be installed on the line in single-track territory between Speonk and Montauk.
 The installation of passing sidings would allow for increased service on the South Fork Commuter Connection.
-MTA President and CEO Pat Foye said that improvements to the Montauk Branch were identified in the LIRR's request for the MTA' s Twenty-Year Needs Assessment.
+MTA President and CEO Pat Foye said that improvements to the Montauk Branch were identified in the LIRR's request for the MTA's Twenty-Year Needs Assessment.